alexpasmantier/television/README.md

 ## Features
-- ⚡️ **High Speed**: utilizes async I/O and multithreading to maintain a smooth and responsive UI.
+- ⚡️ **High Speed**: asynchronous I/O and multithreading to ensure a smooth and responsive UI.

-- 🧠 **Fuzzy Matching**: cutting-edge fuzzy matching library for efficiently filtering through lists of entries
+- 🧠 **Fuzzy Matching**: cutting-edge fuzzy matching library for efficiently filtering through lists of entries.

 - 🔋 **Batteries Included**: comes with a set of builtin channels and previewers that you can start using out of the box.

-- 🐚 **Shell Integration**: allows you to easily integrate `television` with your shell to benefit from smart completion anywhere.
+- 🐚 **Shell Integration**: benefit from smart completion anywhere using `television`'s shell integration.

-- 📺 **Channels**: designed around the concept of channels, which are a set of builtin data sources that you can search through (e.g. files, git repositories, environment variables, etc.).
+- 📺 **Channels**: designed around the concept of channels, which are a set of builtin data sources that you can search through (e.g. files, git repositories, environment variables, etc).

 - 📡 **Cable Channels**: users may add their own custom channels to tv using a simple and centralized configuration file.